-In the 1980s, Thornton Tomasetti provided structural engineering services for the original design of Three Allen Center and Four Allen Center.
-Thornton Tomasetti subsequently provided structural engineering services for One Allen Center, Two Allen Center, and Three Allen Center, along with the surrounding landscaping on the seven-acre site.
-The goal of this project was to modernize and create a destination.
+In the 1980s, Thornton Tomasetti was the structural engineer for the original design of Three and Four Allen Center in Houston.
+In 2017, we provided structural design services to Morrison Dilworth + Walls for the modernization of One, Two, and Three Allen Center, along with the surrounding landscaping on the seven-acre site.

-Another key feature of this modernization included the green space, The ACRE.
-The landscaping that surrounds the three towers was removed and replaced in its entirety.
+- Another key feature of this modernization is the green space, The Acre.
+The project team removed and replaced the landscaping that surrounds the three towers.
 The addition of new soil, planting and trees throughout the site required an exhaustive study of the concrete and steel framing at the street level.
 Through coordination with the contractor, owner and landscape architect, the project team realized a design that maintained the initial intent while minimizing beam, girder and connection reinforcing.
-This space now includes areas for events, performance, art installations, retail spaces, a bar and dining terrace.